rlee32/lbmpp/README.md

 A C++ LBM code.

 Focus is on incompressible, isothermal high-Re flows.
 The ultimate goal is solution-adaptive rotor-stator simulations.

-## Usage
+## Compilation

 Run 'make' to compile with visualizer.

 Run 'make NOVIZ=1' to compile without visualizer (it will be slightly faster).

+Run 'make TEST=1' to compile and run unit tests.
+For this, you will need to have the googletest repo on your machine and will need to define its path in the Makefile.

+## Usage

 Modify 'settings' to your needs.

 To run: './lbmpp'.

 For custom maximum window size, run: './lbmpp \<maximum resolution dimension\>'.

 ## Parameters